-"It is right to state, that I found him committing one or two mistakes; but it should also be stated, that they were of a kind which served rather to confirm than contradict the other evidence-exact instances, indeed, of the canon, "Exceptio probat regulam"-as, for example, when he described a certain person, whom he named, as being in a certain place, and superintending labourers engaged in a particular employment, when it turned out that another individual had been so engaged at the fime, but who might easily be mistaken for the person in question even by those who knew them both.
+"It is right to state, that I found him committing one or two mistakes; but it should also be stated, that they were of a kind which served rather to confirm than contradict the other evidence -exact instances, indeed, of the canon, 'Exceptio probat regulam' -as, for example, when he described a certain person, whom he named, as being in a certain place, and superintending labourers engaged in a particular employment, when it turned that another individual had been so engaged at the time, but who might easily be mistaken for the person in question, even by those who knew them both.
 It is right to mention another mistake, of which I have no explanation to offer.
-It seems that, on the 21st of Dec. last, James did me the honour of paying me a visit, and inspecting my premises, and informed my friends in the North who were in my house, and how we were engaged.
+It seems that on the 21st. of Dec. last, James did me the honour of paying a visit, and inspecting my premises, and informed my friends in the North who were in my house, and how we were engaged.
 Now, it so happened that the individuals whom he named were here, and were engaged exactly as he described, but then this was certainly not on the day on which the clairvoyant professed to see us, in truth, not till nearly three weeks afterwards.
-How he should have been so correct with regard to persons and circumstances, and so much in error with respect to time, I do not pretend to explain.\ will tell them, you may give them whatever amount of information they may desire .-- I remain, " Dear Sir.
+How he should have been so correct with regard to persons and circumstances, and so much in error with respect to time, I do not pretend to explain.

-"I think I have not mentioned before, that the name and address of this individual is James Smith, Whalsay, Shetland.
-He lives on the property of my friend, Mr. Bruce of Symbister, in whose house the proceedings above related took place.
-If any one should wish to know more of the person who furnishes you with this statement than his initials
+"I think I have not mentioned before that the name and address of this individual is James Smith, Whalsay, Shetland.
+He lives on the property of my friend, Mr. Bruce, of Symbister, in whose house the proceedings above related took place.
+If any one should wish to know more of the person who furnishes you with this statement than his initials will tell them, you may give them whatever amount of information they may desire.-I remain, dear sir, yours truly,

-\ Here the clairvoyant would seem to have exerted prevision, as well as lucid vision.
-It was not retrovision, for the persons never had been there before.
-The fact illustrates what I have said as to sources of error.--W. G.
+^{} Here the clairvoyant would seem to have exerted prevision, as well as lucid vision.
+It was not retrovirsion, for the persons had never been therebefore.
+The fact illustrates what I have said as to sources of error.-W. G.

-"Yours truly, "Р.Н."
+"P. H."

-Case 47.-Mr. C., with two daughters, travelling from Richmond, Yorkshire, to Cheltenham, stopped a night in York, where a son was to join them from Richmond.
-One of the young ladies, being put into the magnetic sleep by a friend, was asked if she expected any one, when she said she saw her brother coming; but instead of describing the expected brother from the north, she spoke of another, as coming from the south, whom she saw in a railwaycarriage which she described, with a certain number of fellow-travellers, and reading a certain book.
+Case 47 .- Mr. C., with two daughters, travelling from Richmond, Yorkshire, to Cheltenham, stopped a night in York, where a son was to join them from Richmond.
+One of the young ladies, being put into the mesmeric sleep by a friend, was asked if she expected any one, when she said she saw her brother coming; but instead of describing the expected brother from the north, she spoke of another as coming from the south, whom she saw in a railway carriage, which she described, with a certain number of fellow-travellers, and reading a certain book.
 She also described his dress.
 This puzzled the party much, but their astonishment was much more increased when this brother, who lived in Manchester, came into the room, in the dress described, and confirmed every statement of the clairvoyante.
 His wife was ill, and having heard that his sisters were to be at York that evening, he had suddenly started, in order to see them, and take back one of them to nurse his wife.
 No communication had been possible, as he had only resolved to start an hour before doing so.
 There can be no doubt that, in this case, Miss C. saw her brother on his way to York.
-This interesting case was communicated to me by Alan Stevenson, Esq., C. E.
+This interesting case was communicated to me by Alan Stevenson, Esq., C.E.